 In 1983, driven by the enthusiasm of the locals, the local club was established as a Joruri club for the purpose of inheriting traditions, and began practicing narrative.

 The following year, it was officially recognized as a club activity, and with the donation of dolls from the Awaji Puppet Association, it started as a club activity in earnest.

-Currently, the students themselves perform all three tasks of "puppets, narratives, and shamisen", "live photo morning face story", "Datemusume Koihi Kanoko", "Kiichi Hogen Sansho Maki", and "Kiichi Hogen Sansho Maki".
-Ebisu-mai , "Sanbaso," and "Sanjo Awa no Naruto," the narrative and shamisen are taught by the seat member Tomoyuki Tsuruzawa, and the puppets are taught by Tokuzo Yoshida.
+Currently, the students themselves perform all three tasks of "dolls, narratives, and shamisen", "live photo morning glory", "Datemusume Koihi Kanoko", "Kiichi Hogen Sansho Maki", and "Kiichi Hogen Sansho Maki".
+Ebisu-mai The story and shamisen, which play the six external titles of "Sanbaso," and "Sanbaso," are taught by Tomoyuki Tsuruzawa, and the puppet is taught by Tokuzo Yoshida.

 Every year, about 30 performances are held both inside and outside the island, including the local area, and the members are working hard to practice every day as a successor to the local culture.

 Leader / Tomoyuki Tsuruzawa, Tokuzo Yoshida